 It seems fitting that famous film star Judy Garland would be in Hollywood Forever cemetery.
 Who can forget Judy in the 1939 classic film, The Wizard of Oz, singing would become her signature song, "Somewhere Over The Rainbow Skies Are Blue."
-We are reminded that there is hope, and a promise of a better future.
-Many meanings come into our own mind as we spend time in Hollywood Forever thinking about Judy and her song.
+We are reminded that there is hope and a promise of a better future.
+Many meanings come into our own minds as we spend time in Hollywood Forever thinking about Judy and her song.
 Written especially for the film by Harold Arlen and Yip Arburg it won an Academy Award for the best original song.

-Judy Garland's rests in the Judy Garland Pavilion6 within the Abbey of Psalms Mausoleum in Hollywood Forever.
+Judy Garland rests in the Judy Garland Pavilion6 within the Abbey of Psalms Mausoleum in Hollywood Forever.
 Her remains were moved there in 20177 and her family held a private memorial service here on what would have been her 95th birthday.
 Other family members expect to be interred with her in the Judy Garland Pavilion.

 Another famous character in The Wizard of Oz, Judy's faithful little dog "Toto," is also memorialized in Hollywood Forever.

 Holocaust victim Anne Franks was a 15-year-old girl made famous by her surviving diary written in Nazi-occupied Amsterdam while in hiding from the Gestapo.
-She wrote daily what was in her mind from June 1942 until August 1944 when her family was betrayed and sent to a concentration camp where she died.
+She wrote daily about what was in her mind from June 1942 until August 1944 when her family was betrayed and sent to a concentration camp where she died.